Pumpkin Cardamom Bread

-People always say “I can’t believe how fast time is going” and that is exactly what is crossing my mind as I get to share November’s bread challenge!
+People always say “I can’t believe how fast time is going” and that is exactly what is crossing my mind as I get to share this pumpkin cardamom bread for this month’s theme.
 I really mean it though, I cannot believe that it is November.
 Halloween done and the decor nearly put away, Thanksgiving is just around the corner and then comes Christmas!
 Wasn’t it just summer, like, yesterday?
 I know that keeping busy helps to pass the time but I’d like for it to slow down just a pinch.

 Ever since I shared with you how much of a pumpkin lover I am not, I’ve been showering you with pumpkin treats.
 Pretty ironic, isn’t it?
 I’ve been looking for pumpkin recipes that can celebrate the flavor without feeling like I am being pumpkin-slapped.